Themezly/Documentation/pages/posts-taxonomies/taxonomies-options.md

 To access Creatus __Taxonomy options__ please go to __Blog, events, portfolio, products taxonomy__  edit page and locate the __Page options__ tab inside the __Creatus options__ meta box.

-This section contains custom options that will let you adjust following settings;
+This section contains custom options that will help you adjust following settings;

 1. __Category Image__ &nbsp;-&nbsp; Select or upload category image.
 This can be used in hero sections as background image.